I love Halloween, and I love giving ideas on how to celebrate the holiday.

 Halloween is a great time to host a party.
-Fall is a colorful season and makes decorating fun and easy.
-Witches, spiders, and ghosts, oh my!
+Fall is a colorful season and makes decorating fun and easy—witches, spiders, and ghosts, oh my!
 There are many themes available for your party for both adults and children.
 Go for something as simple as a "Come in Disguise" party or as elaborate as a Mystery Dinner Theater.

 Whatever theme you decide to go with, be sure to plan some frightful foods and beverages.
-Halloween invites a great opportunity to be creative with food and decor.
+Halloween invites a great opportunity to be creative with food and décor.
 Some spooky treats and devilish drinks will go a long way towards the success of your party.

-Ingredients for Meaty Eyeballs
+- Meaty Eyeballs

 - 1 and 1/2 to 2 pounds ground beef, lean

 - 3/4 cup onions, finely diced

 - 1 cup bread crumbs, dry

 - 1 tsp salt

 - 1 tsp pepper